jurassix/atom-javascript-refactor/README.md

 ## Atom JavaScript Module refactoring support

+_atom-refactoring-codemods_ simplifies ES6 Module and CommonJS refactoring, by allowing you to rename or move any file within your project and have all references updated automatically.

 _atom-refactoring-codemods_ allows you to rename a file and all Modules referencing that file will be updated too the new path.

 For example, given the following file: